adobe/aepsdk-edgebridge-ios/README.md

 #### [Swift Package Manager](https://github.com/apple/swift-package-manager)

-To add the AEPEdge Package to your application, from the Xcode menu select:
+To add the AEPEdgeBridge Package to your application, from the Xcode menu select:

 `File > Add Packages...`